marzenakrp/LiteraryTranslation/README.md

 The selection of novel fragments curated for this evaluation covers a wide variety of topics.
 Please be aware that among these, certain subject may delve into sensitive issues including mental health struggles such as depression.

-During the final check and translation of comment made in languages other than English a few inconsistencies were spotted.
+During the final check and translation of comments made in languages other than English a few inconsistencies were spotted.
 These were corrected in the annotations, however, the numbers in the paper were not updated yet.
-These corrections do NOT change the overall conclusion, if anything strengthened it, and will be corrected in the paper as soon as possible.
+These corrections do NOT change the overall conclusion, if anything strengthened it, and will be corrected in the paper as soon as possible (version published as WMT contains corrected numbers).

 ### Citation Information
 If you use this dataset, please cite it as follows: